richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 In conclusion we've identified a useful definition based on objective traits that create high impact action to product deliverables:

 > **10x programmer** *tɛn ɛks ˈprəʊgræmə* - n.
-A programmer of a specific role who has acheived a 10x utilization of their time compared to their peers of a similar role via the acquisition of long-term personal alignment with their work and effective knowledge building/application.
+A programmer of a specific role who has achieved a 10x utilization of their time compared to their peers of a similar role via the acquisition of long-term personal alignment with their work and effective knowledge building/application.

 With this definition we can identify the exceptional members of our organization clearly.
-These marveled people that enduringly accomplish great work can be taken down from a pedestal of mythological and seen as realistically heroic peer they are.
-Their skills can inspire us with fuel to acheive our own greatness, and not live as a mystery lacking useful comparison or reflection.
+These marvelous people that enduringly accomplish great work can be taken down from a pedestal of mythological and seen as realistically heroic peers.
+Their skills can inspire us with fuel to achieve our own greatness, and not live as a mystery lacking useful comparison or reflection.